 While peace is maintained under an armistice agreement, the two Koreas are still technically at war and inter-Korean relations are extremely tense.
 The security situation on the Korean Peninsula could deteriorate with little warning.

-North Korea is communist state; it's safe to assume that you will be under surveillance at all times.
+North Korea is a communist state; it's safe to assume that you will be under surveillance at all times.
 North Korean government security personnel closely monitor the activities and conversations of foreigners.
 Hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.

 North Korea is a closed society with little, if any, information available about internal political developments.
 Although access to international satellite TV channels is available in hotels used by foreigners, such access may be curtailed in a crisis.
 Civil unrest, internal instability and/or an escalation of tensions on the Korean Peninsula could arise rapidly and you may get little or no information about this from the local media or authorities.

 This is a country in which total obedience to the state is the norm.
-There is no "dissension" in North Korea and travellers must abide by this or simply not travel there.
+There is no "dissension" in North Korea and travelers must abide by this or simply not travel there.
 Curiosity may well get you or your guide killed in North Korea, it's as simple as that.

 Tourism in North Korea is unlike anything you will have experienced anywhere else in the world.
 Your every movement is controlled, watched and carefully planned by the Government.
 Most if not all tours are ultimately run by the Korean International Travel Company and it will be their guides who show you around.